szydlovski/color-convert/README.md

 | CIE-Lab | lab | (0÷100, -86÷98, -107÷94)*
 | CIE-LCh(ab) | lch | (0÷100, 0÷134, 0÷360)*

 <sub>\* All CIE conversions use a D65/2° standard illuminant `[95.047, 100, 108.883]`.
-The stated value ranges are approximate and refer to conversions from the sRGB spectrum.</sub>
+The stated value ranges are approximate and refer to conversions from the sRGB spectrum.
+Lab `a` and `b` components are typically clamped to -128÷127.</sub>

 # API